jdormit/remington/readme.md

 Sends input, either a single character or a keycode, to the Remington instance.

 ##### Arguments
 `input {String|Number}`: If a string, then this must be a single character to send to the Remington buffer.
-If a number, this must be a valid keycode the Remington knows how to handle.
+If a number, this must be a valid keycode that Remington knows how to handle.

 ##### Return Value
 `true` if the Remington instance properly handled the input; `false` if otherwise.